MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/indexing.md

 ms.service: azure-cosmos-db
 ms.subservice: mongodb-vcore
 ms.topic: conceptual
-ms.date: 07/01/2024
+ms.date: 09/23/2024
 ---

-# Manage indexing in Azure Cosmos DB for MongoDB vcore
+# Manage indexing in Azure Cosmos DB for MongoDB vCore

 [!INCLUDE[MongoDB vCore](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb-vcore.md)]

 Indexes are structures that improve data retrieval speed by providing quick access to fields in a collection.
 They work by creating an ordered set of pointers to data, often based on key fields.
-Azure Cosmos DB for MongoDB vcore utilizes indexes in multiple contexts, including query push down, unique constraints and sharding.
+Azure Cosmos DB for MongoDB vCore utilizes indexes in multiple contexts, including query push down, unique constraints and sharding.

 > [!IMPORTANT]
 > The "_id" field is the **only** field indexed by default & maximum size of the field can be `2 KB`.
 It is recommended to add additional indexes based on query filters & predicates to optimize performance.